makezurich/makezurich-hardware-intro/README.md

 The Murata board runs Semtech's LoRaWAN soft modem, here is the [reference manual](LoRaWAN_Modem_Reference_Manual_v2.2.pdf).

-A Python library is available on demand, check this [example](Python/modem_test.py).

 ### More Nano BLE 33 Sense resources
 * Dale Giancono has a nice [collection of Nano BLE 33 Sense examples](https://dalegi.com/).
 * And there are quite some [Nano BLE 33 Sense projects on Hackster.io](https://www.hackster.io/search?q=Nano%20BLE%2033%20Sense&i=projects).